The EU Carbon Border Adjustment Mechanism (CBAM)

 Further information and guidance

-The Carbon Border Adjustment Mechanism (CBAM) is a new EU instrument for preventing carbon leakage, that is, shifting of the production of goods to non-EU countries where there is a lower or no carbon cost associated with their production.
+The Carbon Border Adjustment Mechanism (CBAM) is an EU instrument for preventing carbon leakage, that is, shifting of the production of goods to non-EU countries where there is a lower or no carbon cost associated with their production.
 The mechanism is applied to so-called CBAM goods imported to the EU from outside the EU and specified in an EU Regulation (Regulation (EU) 2023/956 of the European Parliament and of the Council of 10 May 2023 establishing a carbon border adjustment mechanism).
 It is part of the EU "Fit for 55" Package.

 The objective of the mechanism is for the prices of certain goods imported to the EU to reflect more accurately their carbon content.
 The CBAM also aims to encourage third countries, foreign producers and EU importers to reduce their emissions.

-Who does CBAM apply to (currently)?
+Who does CBAM apply to?

-The obligations imposed by the CBAM apply to all who import CBAM goods, where the total intrinsic value of the CBAM goods within the consignment exceeds a value of €150 as outlined in Regulation (EU) 2023/956
+The obligations imposed by the CBAM apply to all who import more than 50 tonnes of CBAM goods (excluding hydrogen and electricity) per calendar year as outlined in Regulation (EU) 2023/956 (as amended)

 CBAM goods are listed in Annex 1 to the CBAM Regulation by their CN code.
-The following are included:
+The following sectors are included:

-• hydrogen
+• Fertilisers

-• electricity.
+• Aluminium

-To facilitate reporting and communications the European Commission has developed an IT system for the transitional period, called the CBAM Transitional Registry.
+In Ireland, the EPA is the National Competent Authority and Revenue (Customs Division) is the Customs Authority for this Regulation.
+Both authorities have contacted importers who may have obligations under CBAM however please get in touch if you are unsure about your obligations.
+To facilitate reporting and communications the European Commission developed an IT system for the Transitional Period, called the CBAM Transitional Registry.
 This system is accessible to reporting declarants and all competent authorities in the EU.

 What should I do now?